zfwangDP/X2-GNN/README.md

 torch-geometric==2.1.0\
 torch-scatter==2.1.0
 ## How to use
-the following content will help you to reproduce the results presented in XGNN paper.
+the following content will help you to reproduce the results presented in X2-GNN paper.
 ### download dataset
  simply run the notebook 'datapre.ipynb' and it will download and unzip QM9 dataset and reorganize it into a single xyz file.
 These files can be found in directory './raw/'.
 Other datasets mention in the article are also provided in this dir in xyz format.
 ### represent molecules as graph